Clifford Volume and Free Fermion Volume: Complementary Scalable Benchmarks for Quantum Computers

 \subsection{Realization of the Clifford Volume benchmark}

-In order to demonstrate how to implement the Clifford Volume benchmark protocol we utilize the STIM simulator \cite{gidney2021stim} -- a specialized stabilizer circuit simulator capable of efficiently handling Clifford operations.
-This capability makes it particularly well-suited for simulating large-scale Clifford Volume benchmarking circuits.
+In order to demonstrate how to implement the Clifford Volume benchmark protocol we utilize the STIM simulator \cite{gidney2021stim}, a specialized stabilizer circuit simulator capable of efficiently handling Clifford operations.
+This capability makes it particularly well-suited for simulating large-scale CLV benchmark circuits.
 Evaluating the benchmark protocol on such simulated virtual hardware allows us to demonstrate the protocol under idealized conditions as well as some basic controlled error models.
-For the emulated Clifford Volume benchmark, we assume that the virtual backend is capable of directly implementing the generating gate set $\{ H, S, \text{CNOT} \}$, as well as single-qubit measurements in the computational $Z$-basis.
+For the emulated CLV benchmark, we assume that the virtual backend is capable of directly implementing the generating gate set $\{ H, S, \text{CNOT} \}$, as well as single-qubit measurements in the computational $Z$-basis.

-A key technical challenge in implementing the Clifford Volume benchmark lies in efficiently decomposing arbitrary Clifford unitaries into circuits comprising only elementary Clifford gates.
+A key technical challenge in implementing the CLV benchmark lies in efficiently decomposing arbitrary Clifford unitaries into circuits comprising only elementary Clifford gates.
 For this purpose, we employ the decomposition procedure implemented in STIM, that is based on Gaussian elimination.
 Instead of explicitly constructing and manipulating large $2^n \times 2^n$ unitary matrices, this method operates directly on the more compact, $2n \times (2n+1)$ tableau representations of Clifford unitaries.
 By systematically cancelling off-diagonal elements in the tableau, it transforms an arbitrary Clifford tableau into its canonical form.
 Each step of this process corresponds to applying one or more elementary Clifford gates from the set $\{H, S, \text{CNOT}\}$.
 Consequently, this procedure generates a quantum circuit with $O(n^2)$ gates and a depth that scales as $O(n^2)$.
 For additional details regarding the underlying decomposition methodology, see Refs.~\cite{aaronson2004} and ~\cite{gidney2021stim,vandennest_2008}.